jomaweb/AppGPS/README.md

 ## Project Description
+There is a related relation between the fact that user do not like an app and the chance to uninstall it.
+This statement can be analyzed in the app reviews from the Google Play Store.
+However, in order to keep track of the same discussion, we consider the reviews from the 50 most popular apps (March 3rd, 2021) in the category communication, sorted as the Most Relevant and Newest.

 This project aims to analyze **What people like and dislike about the Apps in the Google Play Store?** In this regard this project deals with the analysis of reviews from the Google Play Store that belong to the category communication.
 The techniques applied are:
 1. Data mining
   * web scraping & google-play-api